-President Goodluck Jonathan has pledged that his administration will take immediate steps to fully implement the report of the Presidential Committee on a National Broadband Strategy and Roadmap which submitted its report yesterday.
+President Goodluck Jonathan pledged today in Abuja that his administration will take immediate steps to fully implement the report of the Presidential Committee on a National Broadband Strategy and Roadmap.

-Speaking after receiving the report yesterday, president Jonathan said the successful implementation of the National Broadband Strategy and Roadmap will help to positively revolutionize communications in Nigeria.
+Speaking after receiving the report which was jointly presented to him by the Minister of Communications Technology, Mrs. Omobola Johnson and the Co-Chairmen of the Committee, Dr. Ernest Ndukwe and Mr. Jim Ovia, President Jonathan said that he was confident that the successful implementation of the National Broadband Strategy and Roadmap will help to positively revolutionize communications in Nigeria.

-According to the President the committee's view that broadband is to the 21st century information age what electricity was to the industrial age represents his conviction and he would give his full support to ensure that Nigeria is wholly integrated into the global digital communications network.
+President Jonathan said that he wholly subscribed to the committee's view that broadband is to the 21st century information age what electricity was to the industrial age and would therefore give the fullest possible support to the effort to ensure that Nigeria is wholly integrated into the global digital communications network.

 'I thank you for your work and I assure you that the report will be adopted by government and implementation will begin immediately because our people are hungry for information and we are in a hurry to fully integrate our country into the digital communications age,' the President told members of the committee.